pascalito007/poc-okdp-flux/test/okdp-sandbox/README.md

 OKDP Sandbox is a hands-on environment for deploying, testing, and exploring the [OKDP](https://okdp.io) ecosystem on a local Kubernetes cluster.

-It provides a ready-to-use data platform environment that includes:
-- Identity and access management (Keycloak)
-- Object storage (SeaweedFS)
-- Spark processing and monitoring (Spark Operator + Spark History Server)
-- Workflow orchestration (Apache Airflow)
-- Interactive data science workspaces (JupyterHub)
-- Data visualization (Apache Superset)
-- Platform management (OKDP Server & UI)
+It provides a ready-to-use data platform environment covering identity, object storage, Spark processing, workflow orchestration, interactive notebooks, SQL querying, and visualization, running end to end on a local cluster.
+See [What is included](#what-is-included-in-the-sandbox) for the full component list.

 ## What is included in the sandbox?